John Cleese on Seesmic Tuesday 7th at NOON Pacific Time

 The reason for this of course is that evil is a human attribute.
 Though we know there is a gulf between us, we consider the arsonist as one of us, and we comprehend that we could potentially be the arsonist ourselves “gone bad”.

 Being consciously aware of this tendency is extremely difficult for most people, as we find the concept of firemen arsonists or murdering nurses almost impossible to digest, or to forgive.
 But, in our secret hearts, we identify as much with the villain as the hero, and it is this which causes us to be so scared.
 This is a useful piece of knowledge for novelists, authors, screenwriters, detectives, judges, politicians, parents and comedians to have, but it’s also a mindful position to occupy as we aspire and seek to emulate anyone’s heroics.

 Now, pass me the hose would you, I’m going to put the cat out.

 The Swiss are often unfairly characterised as being obsessed with minutiae, yodelling, cuckoo clocks and having no sense of humour.
 Switzerland, one of the most beautiful and democratic countries in the world, actually contains a generously mixed, warm, modern, cosmopolitan society which knows how to enjoy itself.
-The cuckoo clock is in fact a Bavarian invention.
-The Swiss did however invent velcro, LSD and the standardised dustbin.
+The cuckoo clock is in fact a Ba;

 I am fascinated by the way nobody assumed the Russian football team were going very far in the Euro 2008 competition, until their spectacular annihilation a couple of days ago of the rather good Dutch side.